Tutul-dhar/SQL/Advanced String Functions, Regex, Clause/Note.md

         SELECT * FROM table_name
         WHERE column_name REGEXP '\\bDIAB1';

-- In MySQL, you can use GROUP_CONCAT() to combine multiple column values into a single row when using GROUP BY.
+- In MySQL, We can use GROUP_CONCAT() to combine multiple column values into a single row when using GROUP BY.
 This is useful for aggregating values into a new column.

   i) First example ...